Factor Attribution#

 )

-report_engine = bln.equity.portfolioreport.load(
+report_engine = bln.equity.reports.load(report_settings)

 Let’s first look at the return attribution from all sources at the ticker level (recall that ticker is defined in the portfolio hierarchy).
 For a specific ticker, we want to know the return attribution to different assets at each date.